Pointing Granite And Filling Cracks

 C. Sample Stone Pointing: Repoint joints, using materials and methods specified at a location selected by the Contracting Officer.
 The samples accepted by the Contracting Officer will serve as a standard for the entire job.
 They will be marked with tape and left undisturbed.
 Pointing mortar should match historic in appearance, strength and composition.

 1.04 PROJECT/SITE CONDITIONS

 A. Environmental Requirements: No stone pointing or repair shall be performed when the air temperature or stone surface temperature is 40 degrees F, and falling during and for 48 hours subsequent to laying.

 A. Mortar For Granite Pointing: Follow manufacturer's= printed recommendations for product use and installation.
 1. Portland Cement:

 1. ASTM C150, gray or white as required to match existing color.

 2. Hydrated Masons Lime: ASTM C207, Type S.

-A. Proportions for Granite Pointing: Mix/proportions for aggregate color and texture should close= ly match historic.
-1. Portland Cement:
+A. Proportions for Granite Pointing: Mix/proportions for aggregate color and texture should closely match historic.